supratiktechandanalytics/supratiksarkaremp22/README.md

 - 🌱 I’m currently learning **cloud services technologies and big data tools**

-- 🤝 I’m looking for help with landing my first job in Data Engineering or Business Intelligence Engineer or Data Analyst.
+- 🤝 I’m looking for help with landing my first job in Data Analytics as Product Manager or Data Engineer or Data Analyst.

-- 💬 Ask me about **Data Engineering, Data Analytics and Business Intelligence Engineering**
+- 💬 Ask me about **Product Management, Data Engineering, Data Analytics and Business Intelligence Engineering**

 - 📫 How to reach me **supratiksarkaremped@gmail.com**